jslatts/stalker/Readme.md

     stalker.watch('some_directory', function (err, file) {
       console.log('I saw a file.
 It was going like this: ' + file);
     });

+## Running tests

+    npm install jasmine
+    jasmine-node spec/

+You can also run test.js and play around adding and removing files from the example director:

+    node example/test.js

 ## License